snsn3/docx_summarizer/README.md

 The summarized text is printed to the console using print(summary).

-# Save the summary to a new Word file:
+# Save the summary to a new Word file

 A new Document object is created to hold the summary.
 The summary text is added as a paragraph to the new document.